Trans-Pacific Partnership (TPP)

 After six years of community campaigning, the withdrawal of the US in January 2017 meant the TPP-12 could not be implemented.

-But Japan and Australia led the pushed for a revived TPP-11 without the US.
-In November 2017 TPP -11 negotiators rebadged the deal as the Comprehensive Progressive TPP (CPTPP) and suspended some of its most controversial clauses, (but not ISDS).
+Japan and Australia led the pushed for a revived TPP-11 without the US.
+In November 2017 TPP -11 negotiators signed and re-badged the deal as the Comprehensive and Progressive TPP (CPTPP) and suspended some of its controversial clauses, (but not ISDS).
 The text was tabled in Parliament on March 26, 2018, and reviewed by parliamentary committees, with most submissions opposing the deal.
 Many aspects of the TPP-11's thirty chapters contradict Labor Policy, but despite strong internal opposition the majority of the parliamentary caucus supported it.
 The TPP-11 was approved for ratification by the Coalition and Labor in the Senate in October 2018, with opposition from the Greens, Centre Alliance and other cross-benchers.

 For in-depth analysis and resources, including AFTINET’s submissions to the Parliamentary Inquiries, click here.